USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 #### PR2.
 Identify, gather and manage stakeholders' expectations and requirements.

-EPA and community members are stakeholders of this project and help to define the project requirements.
+EPA and community members are important stakeholders of this project and help to define and implement the project requirements.
 Members of the EPA project team will be regularly updated through team meetings.
-These meetings might be open to other stakeholders (e.g., open source community members, such as Open Water Analytics (OWA), EPA's OW staff or water utility staff) as needed.
+These meetings might be open to other stakeholders (e.g., open source community members, such as Open Water Analytics (OWA) at <https://github.com/OpenWaterAnalytics/EPANET/wiki>, EPA's OW staff or water utility staff) as needed.

 #### PR3.
 Derive, negotiate, manage, and trace requirements.

-Project requirements are broadly stated in the Statement of Work for project tasks and this QAPP.
+Project requirements are broadly stated in the Statement of Work for project tasks, by and in cooperation with the community stakeholders, e.g., OWA, and this QAPP.
 These requirements will be refined as the project continues.
-Negotiation, management, and tracking of these requirements will occur during research group meetings and will be documented in meeting notes.
+Negotiation, management, and tracking of these requirements will occur during research group meetings, documented in meeting notes, and formalized and implemented through the software repositories of the U.S. EPA and the community contributors and stakeholders (e.g., <https://github.com/OpenWaterAnalytics/EPANET>).

 Risk Management
 ---------------